 - Reusable and Stable with more software updates.

-Embedded Systems are present everywhere.
-Doesn’t believe?
-Most of the people use without knowing.
-The beauty is that it is unseeable to the user, delivering a wealth of experience.
+They are present everywhere.
+Doesn’t believe it?
+Most of people use without knowing them.
+The beauty is that it is invisible to the user, delivering a wealth of experience.
 Here are some of the applications of the embedded system which use a powerful operating system (OS) like Embedded Linux, Android, and Windows CE.

-Most of the products in your home are embedded which give excellent experience and comfort to the user.
+Most of the products in your home are embedded which gives excellent experience and comfort to the user.
 Examples are Home Security system, Setup Box, Digital Camera, Television, Microwave Oven, Air cooler, Refrigerator, and much more.

-They are also into the commercial enterprise solutions for inter-networking business clients.
+They are also into commercial enterprise solutions for inter-networking business clients.
 Examples are Router, Modem, Printer, and Gateways.

-The medical field is a critical one, and use of embedded systems is a nightmare.
-The odd design may lead to a disastrous effect on the society or an individual.
+The medical field is a critical one, and the use of embedded systems is a nightmare.
+The odd design may lead to a disastrous effect on society or an individual.
 Examples are Blood pressure monitors, Heartbeat monitors, pacemakers, telesupervision and surgery, Scanners, Portable Ventilators.

 Aerospace and Defense

 Aerospace and Defense is a rugged area where security and performance are most important.
-To achieve this reliable firmware and embedded software has to be built.
+To achieve this reliable firmware and embedded software have to be built.
 Examples are Flight control systems, Actuation, Air and Thermal Management, Engine power, Vehicle turbochargers, Navigation system, Embedded Imaging.

-The core of any embedded target is the electronic hardware – which resides on Printed Circuit Board.
-If you consider any embedded development board it has five modules, Processor, Memory subsystem, Input devices, Output devices and Bus controllers for the interconnection of these modules.
+The core of any embedded target is the electronic hardware – which resides on a Printed Circuit Board.
+The embedded development board is divided into five modules.
+They are Processor, Memory, Input devices, Output devices, and Bus controllers.

-Hardware is the fundamental resource of any embedded device and choosing a particular component depends on the requirement and specification of the designer.
+Hardware abstraction layer (HAL) is the fundamental resource of any embedded device and choosing a particular component depends on the requirement and specification of the designer.
 In the global market, there are many variants of hardware produced for different applications.
 Some of them are:

-Microcontroller/Microprocessor is preferred to build small applications with precise calculation.
+A Microcontroller is preferred to build small applications with precise calculation.
 Indeed, they have a limited amount of ram and less reliable.
-Some of the famous manufacturing companies are Altera, Atmel, Renesas, Infineon, NXP and much more.
+Some of the famous manufacturing companies are Altera, Atmel, Renesas, Infineon, NXP, and much more.
 Technically, a microcontroller is an intelligent device that computes the task execution time and allocates the memory resources assigned by the user in an efficient manner.

 System on Chip (SoC)